tzwilliams/autohotkeyAPA_titleFixer/README.md

 1. check for capitalization special cases

 ## General usage
+### Download
+Unfortunately GitHub doesn't make it easy to download a single file.
+Most users will only need the .exe file.
+(See *Downloading the ahk file* below for those instructions.)
+Follow these steps to __download the .exe file__.
+1. Click on the file you want to download: [textFieldToSentenceCase.exe](https://github.com/tzwilliams/autohotkeyAPA_titleFixer/blob/master/textFieldToSentenceCase.exe).
+1. In the top right, right click the _Download_ button.

+### Run and use
 In order **to use this macro**, run the .exe file (or the.ahk file if you have AutoHotkey installed: http://ahkscript.org/), place the cursor within the Mendeley text field you want to convert (you don't have to select or copy the text onto the clipboard), then activate the hotkey (set to run with the _Pause_ key or with the combination of _\`+e_ (that is, left tick--\`, above tab--and the letter 'e').
 The contents of the text field will be converted to sentence case but may need some final manual adjustments for things like acronyms and proper nouns.
 The macro will run in the Windows taskbar, looking like a green H. To close just right click on the icon and select exit.

 ## Special cases